SMousavi7/implementation-of-a-function-using-transistor-level-verilog/README.md

 In our logic circuit course we had to solve some questions and one of them was this.
-In this question we had to implement this function:
+In this question we had to implement this function: $F(A,B,C,D)=AB+ABC'+BD'+A'C'D'$.

-$F(A,B,C,D)=AB+ABC'+BD'+A'C'D'$

 and after that we had to make a test-bench file for it.